-Ofi Invest Global Convertible Bond (the "Sub-Fund"), promotes environmental or social characteristics within the meaning of Article 8 paragraph 1 of Regulation (EU) 2019/2088 of the European Parliament and of the Council of 27 November 2019 on the publication of sustainability information in the financial services sector (the "SFDR Regulation"), as defined within the Fund's investment strategy, but does not aim for sustainable investment within the meaning of Article 9 of the SFDR Regulation.
-However, the Fund aims to invest a minimum of 15% of its net assets in securities that meet Ofi Invest AM's definition of sustainable investment.
+Ofi Invest Biodiversity Global Equity (the "Sub-Fund") promotes environmental and social characteristics within the meaning of Article 8 paragraph 1 of Regulation (EU) 2019/2088 of the European Parliament and of the Council of 27 November 2019 on the publication of sustainability information in the financial services sector (the "SFDR Regulation"), as defined within the Fund's investment strategy, but does not aim for sustainable investment within the meaning of Article 9 of the SFDR Regulation.
+However, the Fund aims to invest a minimum of 30% of its net assets in securities that meet Ofi Invest AM's definition of sustainable investment.